MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-recognize-intent-luis.md

 var azureTableClient = new botbuilder_azure.AzureTableClient(tableName, process.env['AzureWebJobsStorage']);
 var tableStorage = new botbuilder_azure.AzureBotStorage({ gzipData: false }, azureTableClient);

-// Create your bot with a function to receive messages from the user var bot = new builder.UniversalBot(connector);
+// Create your bot with a function to receive messages from the user.
+// This default message handler is invoked if the user's utterance doesn't
+// match any intents handled by other dialogs. var bot = new builder.UniversalBot(connector, function (session, args) {
+    session.send("Hi...
+I'm the note bot sample.
+I can create new notes, read saved notes to you and delete notes.");

+   // If the object for storing notes in session.userData doesn't exist yet, initialize it if (!session.userData.notes) {
+       session.userData.notes = {};
+       console.log("initializing userData.notes in default message handler");
+   }
+});

 bot.set('storage', tableStorage);

 // Make sure you add code to validate these fields